dhorvay/document-understanding-ebook/_sources/documentstructures/index.md

 # Document Structures

+Document structures are also important to consider when building a document understanding system.
+The structure of a document can be defined as the way in which the information is organized and presented.

+Depending on document structured and complexity, different approaches and techniques may be required to extract information from documents.

 In our context, there are three main types of document structures:

 <a href="https://horvay.dev/document-understanding-ebook/img/documentstructures/document-structures.png" target="_blank"><img alt="Document Structures" src="https://horvay.dev/document-understanding-ebook/img/documentstructures/document-structures.png"></img></a>